Christmas service 2016

 Due to the processes involved in the preparation of cremated remains, it will not be possible to release cremated remains until at least 10.00 a.m. the working day following the cremation.
 The Crematorium provides a small selection of cremation containers but a funeral director can provide alternative caskets.
 The container must be suitably marked with the deceased’s full name.

 Cremated remains can only be released to the designated funeral director, the Applicant for Cremation or their assigned representative.
 A receipt must be signed by both parties and a Certificate of Cremation issued with the remains.
 The Crematorium will only keep the cremated remains for one calendar month from the date of cremation.
-At the end of that period, if no arrangements for disposal have been made, the Crematorium Manager shall release the cremated remains to the Funeral Director and charge the appropriate fees.
+At the end of that period, if no arrangements for disposal have been made, the Bereavement Service Manager and Registrar shall release the cremated remains to the Funeral Director and charge the appropriate fees.
 Where possible, the Applicant for Cremation should make their wishes known at the time of their application.

 Coychurch Crematorium participates in a nationwide crematoria recycling scheme for metal residue arising from the cremation process.
 An organisation regularly collects these waste products and recycles the material into metal pellets.
 All profits from the sale of such items go to charitable organisations associated with bereavement.
 The consent for the use of such waste products is included in the cremation documentation.